 As of the time of trial, the remaining bushes were 12 to 18 inches wide at their base, growing on the boundary line, and were untrimmed, spread out and intermingled with other growth.
 The cost of replacing the bushes Ray had torn out was from $300 to $1,500.

-The trial court found the shrubs were on the boundary line, and issued an injunction against Ray and Jeanette cutting any more of the bushes.
-The court further ruled the Oyes owed Lou Ann $400.00 in trespass damages.
+The trial court found that the shrubs were on the boundary line and issued an injunction against Ray and Jeanette cutting any more of the bushes.
+The court further ruled that Oyes owed Lou Ann $400.00 in trespass damages.